belkarx/belkarx.github.io/posts/finished/Bash Aliases for Productivity.md

-export SUDO_PROMPT="enter the password, dumbass: " #because apparently you can change this alias 'make\ love'='echo "lmao u wish linux user"' #make being a buildsystem alias bat="cat /sys/class/power_supply/BAT0/capacity &&\ ffplay /home/uk000/Documents/battery.m4a --nodisp &>/dev/null &"
+export SUDO_PROMPT="enter the password, dumbass: " #because apparently you can change this alias 'make\ love'='echo "lmao u wish linux user"' #make being a buildsystem alias bat="cat /sys/class/power_supply/BAT0/capacity &&\ ffplay /home/uk000/Documents/battery.m4a -nodisp &>/dev/null &"
 #^gets battery and plays battery; pkill ffplay to stop

 #if you type 'fsck you' (fsck is a file-system-checking binary), the system will fsck you back